apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 .. warning::
       In case you don't have physical server to "play with", you can use e.g. Oracle VirtualBox 6.1+.
-      The requirement is that you enable "Enable Nested VT-x/AMD-V" as the Extended Feature on the System page of the Settings of the VM.
+      The requirement is that you enable "Enable Nested VT-x/AMD-V" as the Extended Feature on the System page of the Settings of the Instance.
-      You will want to create a VM of "Red Hat (64-bit)" type and 40+GB disk space.
+      You will want to create an Instance of "Red Hat (64-bit)" type and 40+GB disk space.
-      You will need to have 1 NIC in your VM, bridged to the NIC of your laptop/desktop (wifi or wired NIC, doesn't matter), and optimally to set Adapter Type="Paravirtualized Network (virtio-net)" for somewhat better network performance (Settings of VM, Network section, Adapter1, expand "Advanced").
-Make sure the NIC on your VM is configured as promiscuous (in VirtualBox, choose "Allow All" or just "Allow VMs" as the Promiscuous Mode), so that it can pass traffic from CloudStack's system VMs to the gateway.
+      You will need to have 1 NIC in your Instance, bridged to the NIC of your laptop/desktop (wifi or wired NIC, doesn't matter), and optimally to set Adapter Type="Paravirtualized Network (virtio-net)" for somewhat better network performance (Settings of Instance, Network section, Adapter1, expand "Advanced").
+Make sure the NIC on your Instance is configured as promiscuous (in VirtualBox, choose "Allow All" or just "Allow Instances" as the Promiscuous Mode), so that it can pass traffic from CloudStack's system VMs to the gateway.
 Also, make sure you have allowed enough ram (6G+) and enough CPU cores (3+) for demo purposes.